On this page

 - the date of arrival and departure

 - the type of identity document (ID) presented by the guest.
-You do not have to make a copy of the ID
+Please note: you are not allowed to (temporarily) keep or make a copy of the ID.

 The requirement to maintain a visitor register is laid down in the Criminal Code (Wetboek van Strafrecht).
 Furthermore, a visitor register is often required by the General Municipal Bye-Law (Algemene Plaatselijke Verordening).
 You can apply for a visitor register to some municipal authorities or you can download the register from their website.
 The municipal authority may ask you to provide the information from your visitor register, for example, when you file your tourist tax return.